gdbooks/LegacyOpenGL/Chapter4/projections.md

 The viewing volume of a perspective projection is called a __frustum__ (that term will come up all the time), which looks like a pyramid with the top cut off.

 ![FRUSTUM](frustum.png)

+The projection matrix is actually a matrix that maps the Frustum into a cube that occupies NDC space!
+So, if you have a cube which ranges from -1 to +1 and multiply it by the inverse of the projection matrix you will get a visual for the frustum!

+When the projection matrix maps the frustum into a NDC cube, obejcts closer become smaller and object further become larger.